pianomanfrazier/ENGR_3080_latex/README.md

 The examples here conform the the ENGR 3080 Style Guide.

-The resulting pdf is example.pdf

 If there are any inconsistancies in style or places where it doesn't conform to the style guide please send me a pull request.

 ## Dependencies

-Minimally you will need latex, bibliotex, biber.
+Minimally you will need latex, bibliotex, and biber.

 To use the Makefile provide you will also need latexmk.